 Why HEIC Causes Problems

-Despite its technical advantages, HEIC has a major drawback — almost nothing outside Apple devices supports it natively.
+Despite its technical advantages, HEIC has a major compatibility problem — almost nothing outside Apple devices supports it natively.

-- Windows — Cannot open HEIC files without installing a paid codec from the Microsoft Store
+- Windows — Cannot open HEIC without a paid codec from the Microsoft Store

 - Android devices — No native HEIC support

-Important: When you AirDrop a photo to a Mac or share via iMessage to another iPhone, Apple automatically handles the format.
-But when you use any other method — email, USB, uploading to websites — the HEIC file goes as-is and causes compatibility errors.
+Note: When you AirDrop a photo to a Mac or share via iMessage to another iPhone, Apple handles the format automatically.
+But when you use USB, email, or upload to websites — the raw HEIC file is sent and often causes errors.

-HEIC vs JPG vs WebP — Which to Convert To?
+HEIC vs JPG vs WebP — File Size and Compatibility

 How to Convert HEIC to JPG Free — Step by Step